 The red color of the rubber, though absolutely revolting, is probably chosen for its close relation to the world of ultra-expensive sports cars that are often ordered in the same color of arterial blood (red cars go faster, you know).

 For the same reason, I guess, the three chronograph totalizers are, too, painted red with contrastingly white hands and small numerals.
 Of course, this is purely a matter of taste, but these rubber elements somehow cheapen the watch, make the legendary design less tasteful.
 To me, the Tour Auto 2009 looks like it was designed to be served with packages of Happy Meal and it was by mistake that the timekeeper lacks a Mickey Mouse face on its black dial.

 The combination of black, red, and white has its advantages, though.

 First of all, the watch is very hard not to notice.
-The second is, thanks to the chosen color scheme, the watch seems to be quite legible.
-Against the black background of the dial, the white Arabic numerals are very easily readable even despite the fact that most of them have their better parts cut out by chronograph sub-dials and the circular date aperture, which is traditionally placed at 3 hours.
+The second is, thanks to the chosen color scheme, the legibility is adequate for a chronograph.
+Against the black background of the dial, the white Arabic numerals are very easily readable even though most of them have their better parts cut out by chronograph sub-dials and the circular date aperture, which is traditionally placed at 3 hours.

 The 12-hours totalizer at 6 o’clock may cause you some problems, though, because the four additional markings on 3, 6, 9, and 12 o’clock of the counter are almost as thick as the tiny chronograph hour hand.
 And they are painted in the same color, too!

 If the lighting is not that good, persons with poor eyesight may have a hard time reading the chronograph indication.

 On the other, err, hand, the hour and minute hands, as well as the eight Arabic numerals are generously covered with white Superluminova and are highly legible both in broad daylight and in the dark of night.

 Due to an impressive price of the timekeeper (the Tour Auto 2009 Chronograph retails at around $35,000, give or take), Audemars Piguet plans to limit the model’s production to mere 100 units, so you may have to hurry-up to reserve one for yourself.